SolutionHacker/SaltOwl/README.md

 The following configuration parameters are exposed as number inputs:

-- **Sensor Offset (cm)**: Adjusts for sensor height above water line
+- **Sensor Offset (cm)**: Adjusts for sensor height above the top of the salt tank

-- **Tank Depth (cm)**: Total depth of the brine tank
+- **Tank Depth (cm)**: Total depth of the salt tank

 - **Fill Alert Threshold (%)**: Controls when “Low Fill” warnings are triggered

-These can be adjusted live via the Lovelace interface, and changes are applied immediately without reflashing the device.
+These can be adjusted live via the dashboard / interface, and changes are applied immediately without reflashing the device.

 ![HA-Controls.png](images/HA-Controls.png)